 The procedures, conditions and timelines relating to Out-of-Area Admissions are described in the Out-of-Area Admissions Policy and the Out-of-Area Admission Operational Procedure .
 The TDSB will not be responsible for providing transportation for students admitted through Out-of-Area Admissions.
 Transportation is the responsibility of the applicant.

-Each year in November, schools are classified Out-of-Area Admissions based on the space they have available for the upcoming school year.
+Each year, schools are classified Out-of-Area Admissions based on the space they have available for the upcoming school year.

 The school may not admit any students from Out-of-Area.